About the SACT data set

 30-day mortality post-SACT analyses

-Access the 30-day mortality post-SACT CMAR dashboard where you can find 30-day mortality reports by cancer site and find out more about the analyses.
+By accessing the 30-day mortality post-SACT CMAR dashboard you can find 30-day mortality reports by cancer site and find out more about the analyses.

-If you work at an NHS trust and would like to find out more, please email The Helpdesk.
+If you work at an NHS Trust and would like to find out more, please speak to your regional Data Liaison Manager and they will support you with this.

-* Please note that the CancerStats2 platform requires an N3/HSCN secure network connection.
+- the CancerStats2 platform requires an N3/HSCN secure network connection

-Explore more outputs and the journal library for publications produced by the NDRS.
+- you can explore more outputs and the journal library for publications produced by the NDRS using the imbedded links

 Accessing SACT data